Back to Freepik Calendar

 The beginning of a new (and green) era

-Earth Day has a paramount importance nowadays.
-17,000 members and millions of people are part of the Earth Day Network.
+Nowadays, Earth Day holds paramount importance.
+The Earth Day Network has about 17,000 members and millions of people who support its cause.
 More than 190 countries are engaged with Earth Day and its targets.
 Isn’t this a huge collaborative achievement?
-It’s the greatest non-religious event in the whole World.
-People continue organizing activities and raising awareness by means of webpages, seminars, talks or campaigns, among others.
-Earth Day has led to many agreements and laws on climate change passed.
-In fact, the United Nations signed the Paris Climate Agreement on Earth Day 2016.
-This agreement addresses many points: the aim to limit global temperature, decrease greenhouse gas emissions or to conserve and enhance sinks and reservoirs.
+It’s the greatest non-religious event in the whole world.
+People continue organizing activities and raising awareness through web pages, seminars, talks, and campaigns.
+Earth Day has led to many agreements and laws on climate change being passed.
+In 2016, on Earth Day, the United Nations signed the Paris Climate Agreement.
+This agreement aims to limit global temperature, decrease greenhouse gas emissions, and conserve and enhance sinks and reservoirs.

 worldmap

-Celebrating Earth Day around the World: cultural and environmental activities to create a cooperative and sustainable society
+Why do we celebrate Earth Day around the World?
+Cultural and environmental activities to create a cooperative and sustainable society

-Earth day is the most important day for our planet.
-It has helped raise awareness on climate change, recycling, taking care of forests or endangered species, for example, although there have been many more causes.
-Each of the countries involved organizes different activities to celebrate this day.
-If you continue reading, you’ll discover more about Earth Day in the United States, Japan, the United Kingdom, India, Switzerland and Canada.
+Earth Day is the most important day for our planet.
+It has helped raise awareness on climate change, recycling, deforestation, and protecting endangered species, among other causes.
+Each country involved organizes different activities to celebrate this day.
+Continue reading to discover more about Earth Day traditions in the United States, Japan, the United Kingdom, India, Switzerland, and Canada.
 Let’s go!

 United States

 Earth Day in the United States.
 Earth Day was established in the United States, so it’s an important day for this country!
 There are many events to increase public awareness.
-Each city (and even each school) prepares different activities!
-In New York there is an increasing number of sustainable shops and stores.
-Other cities like Washiton focus on seminars.
-In Washington, the Goethe Institute organizes a sustainability forum.
-The National Whistleblower Center does something similar to give information about the Climate Corruption Campaign.
-There is also an effort for removing non-native invasive plants at National capital Parks (Washington.)
+Each city or even each school prepares different activities!
+In New York, there is an increasing number of sustainable shops and stores.
+In Washington, D.C., the Goethe Institute hosts a sustainability forum.
+The National Whistleblower Center holds a similar event to provide information about the Climate Corruption Campaign.
+To promote environmental conservation in the National Capital Parks in Washington, D.C., there is an effort to remove non-native invasive plants.
 In Long Island, New York, there are also several festivities that are organized by the faculties, college staff and students.
-For their part, in Hoboken (New Jersey) SeaSmart teaches about the importance of oceans, coral reefs and so on.
+In Hoboken, New Jersey, SeaSmart educates people about the importance of oceans and coral reefs.
 Isn’t it great?

 Japan

-Earth Day celebrations in Tokyo.
+Earth Day celebrations in Japan.
 How does Japan celebrate Earth Day?
 The Japanese take it very seriously.
-Although Earth Tokyo began in 2001, they have promoted many initiatives to preserve the environment.
-And they even celebrate Earth Day for two days, April 21st and 22nd!
-It’s usually held at The Yoyogi Park, in Tokyo.
+Earth Tokyo began in 2001, and they have promoted many initiatives to preserve the environment.
+And they even celebrate Earth Day for two days, from April 21 to April 22!
+It’s usually held at Yoyogi Park in Tokyo.
 What sort of activities will you find there during these two days?
-There are food stalls that offer GMO-free and healthy food, concerts, workshops, street markets, activities for children and elderly people… As one of the aims is to make people aware of the importance of taking care of the environment, authorities also offer many different lectures on several matters: peace, sustainable energy, recycling… If you are planning to visit Tokyo soon and you are environmentally curious, go to the Yoyogi park and enjoy nature and trees during Earth Day!
+The event offers a variety of activities, such as food stalls offering GMO-free and healthy food, concerts, workshops, street markets, and activities for children and the elderly.
+One of the aims is to make people aware of the importance of taking care of the environment, so authorities also offer various lectures on topics such as peace, sustainable energy, and recycling.
+If you are planning to visit Tokyo soon and are environmentally curious, go to Yoyogi Park during Earth Day to enjoy nature and the events.

 United Kingdom

 Celebrating Earth Day in the United Kingdom.
 There are many Earth Day events in the United Kingdom!
-Depending on the city, you’ll find live music in the streets, yoga and other activities to raise funds.
-In London, for instance, there is a 7-week campaign to raise money for Ocean Cleanup Interceptors to help them get rid of the plastic in the sea.
-There are also talks on sustainability in Soho.
-In Cambridge, they launched a campaign to take care of trees that have already been planted.
-They also have online programmes that merge geoscience and philosophy!
+Depending on the city, you’ll find live music in the streets, yoga, and more activities to raise funds.
+In London, for instance, there is a 7-week campaign to raise money for Ocean Cleanup Interceptors to remove plastic in the sea.
+There are also talks on sustainability offered in Soho.
+In Cambridge, they launched a campaign to maintain trees that have already been planted.
+They also have online programs that merge geoscience and philosophy!
 Isn’t it interesting?
-The Edgewood Primary School, in Nottingham, encourages students to disperse seeds in surrounding areas, creating a pollinator pathway.
-Similarly, St. Mary’s School students (Manchester) advocate for environmental change by learning about related scientific facts.
-In places like Glasgow, they also have discussions on extinct species.
+The Edgewood Primary School in Nottingham encourages students to disperse seeds in surrounding areas to create pollinator pathways.
+Similarly, students at St. Mary’s School in Manchester advocate for environmental change and learn about environmental science, and in Glasgow, they offer discussions on extinct species.

 India